dekkit/Mini-Beat-em-up-Arcade-Sticks/README.md

 # Mini-Beat-em-up-Arcade-Sticks
 3D Printable mini arcade sticks for use with your favorite emulators and DIY projects.
 Intended for beat'em up style arcade games, which need less buttons than your conventional fighting stick.

-This small size and 4 button layout is ideal for 4p+ arcade games like TMNT, Simpsons, NBA Jam, Xmen etc.  Using a curved top also makes much more comfortable to hold and play on.
+This small size and 4 button layout is ideal for 4p+ arcade games like TMNT, Simpsons, NBA Jam, Xmen etc.  Using a curved top also makes it much more comfortable to hold and play on.

 The following 3D files will enable you print as many beat'em up sticks are you need (each part will take about 3-6hrs to print depending on quality and print speed).